kowyo/matlab-progress-bar/README.md

 ## Why Did I Write This?

-I couldn't find a simple progress bar for MATLAB that I could use in my scripts, so I wrote one.
+I couldn't find a simple progress bar for MATLAB that I could integrate easily into my scripts, so I wrote one.
 It's simple, and it works.

-Instead of waitbars, which are annoying and block the MATLAB window, this progress bar is displayed in the command window, and it doesn't block the execution of the script.
+Instead of waitbar, which blocks the MATLAB window, this progress bar is displayed in the command window, and it doesn't block the execution of the script.